The surname Santarelli was originally a nickname

 Early Notables of the Santarelli family (pre 1700)

 By the end of the 15th century, southern Italy was known as the Kingdom of Naples, ruled by the house of Aragon

 .
 By the early eighteenth century, the Austrians had gained much of the region, under the rule of the Austrian

 emperor Kales VI.
-However, in 1734, Spaniard Don Carlos defeated...
-Another 87 words (6 lines of text) are included under the topic Early Santarelli Notables in all our PDF Extended History products and printed products wherever possible.
+However, in 1734, Spaniard Don Carlos defeated the Austrians, and the region came under Spanish rule once more.
+In 1799, the French invaded Naples and...
+Another 69 words (5 lines of text) are included under the topic Early Santarelli Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Santarelli family to the New World and Oceana

 Some of the first settlers of this family name were:

 Santarelli Settlers in United States in the 20th Century

 - Alessandria Santarelli, aged 24, who settled in America from Maenza, in 1902